nikhilkarve/leetcode-tracker/README.md

 # Interview Problems Tracker

+Note: If you think of any new feature, feel free to open an issue and submit your code.

 Building a interview problem tracker for personal use with React.
 Features currently include -
 - Adding problem name, solution video, checkmarks for last solved(10 days, month, 2 months).
 - Storing problem list in localStorage to not lose data when refreshing the page.